There's a big election taking place next year. Let this be your not-so-gentle reminder to register to vote.

 When should I get ready to put my voting hat to cast a ballot for the prez?

 What’s up for grabs?

 All 435 seats in the House of Representatives, 34 of the 100 seats in the Senate, and the office of president of the US.
 Casual.

 Because the balance of power in Congress is at stake.
 Meaning the future of issues like health care, immigration, Supreme Court nominations, and a whole lot more is on the line.
 Plus state lawmakers looking for your vote have the power to affect how the state addresses things like abortion and gun policy.

 Yes.
 Lots of elections are decided by a very small amount of votes.
 The Bush v Gore race in 2000 was ultimately decided by 537 votes out of almost six million votes in Florida.
 Those votes gave George W. Bush a majority of the electoral college, even though Al Gore won the popular vote by 543,895 of votes cast.
 In 2016, the presidential race was decided by around 80,000 votes in Pennsylvania, Michigan, and Wisconsin.
 Donald Trump won the popular vote in those states by that combined amount.
 And it sealed the race for Trump in the electoral college.
 But, more Americans voted for Hillary Clinton than any other losing presidential candidate in US history (read: she got around 2.9 million more votes than Trump).
 Those are just two examples of many.
 Like we said, your vote matters.

 Register.
 Get everyone you know to register.
 Then vote.

-PS: Want more 2020 coverage?
+Want more 2020 coverage?
 We've got you covered.
 Check it out here.